-Mothers, children underestimate obesity in ChinaAugust 6th, 2012 in Overweight and Obesity /
+Mothers, children underestimate obesity in ChinaAugust 6, 2012 in Medicine & Health / Overweight and Obesity

 Childhood obesity is on the rise in China, and children and parents there tend to underestimate body weight, according to Penn State health policy researchers.